 The general state content standards are the foundation of curriculum, instruction, and assessment for all Florida students.
 Students with significant cognitive disabilities utilize Access Points to access the general curriculum.

 Access Points consist of foundation skills that are clearly linked to the general education content.
 They reflect the essence or core intent of the standards that apply to all students in the same grade, but at reduced levels of complexity.

-IEP Teams are responsible for determining whether students with disabilities will be instructed on Florida Standards and assessed with the Florida Standards Assessment (FSA)/End of Course (EOC) assessments or on Access Points and assessed with the Florida Standards Alternate Assessment (FSAA)/End of Course (EOC) assessments based on criteria outlined in Rule 6A-1.0943(5), Florida Administrative Code (F.A.C.)
+IEP Teams are responsible for determining whether students with disabilities will be instructed on Florida Standards and assessed with the Florida Assessment of Student Thinking (FAST)/End of Course (EOC) assessments or on Access Points and assessed with the Florida Alternate Assessment (FAA)/End of Course (EOC) assessments based on criteria outlined in Rule 6A-1.0943(5), Florida Administrative Code (F.A.C.)
 For more information regarding the decision-making process, the section of this document on Statewide Assessment of Students with Disabilities Enrolled in Exceptional Student Education.
-Parents/legal guardians must sign consent for their student to receive instruction on Access Points and be assessed using the FSAA.
+Parents/legal guardians must sign consent for their student to receive instruction on Access Points and be assessed using the FAA.

-C. Reporting Student Progress
+C. Reporting Student

+Progress Progress Monitoring

-Progress Monitoring of IEP Goals
+of IEP Goals